JyothishRK/vault.dev/GCP Triggers Architecture.md

 ## **3.1 API Layer**

-- Creates a tracker entry (`pending`, `attempts=0`)
+- Creates a tracker entry (pending, attempts=0)

-- Publishes event to Pub/Sub topic
+- Publishes an event into Pub/Sub

-- No processing happens in the API layer
+- Does **not** execute business logic

-Ensures API response speed and decoupling.
+This keeps API response times fast and decoupled from processing.

 ---

 ## **3.2 Tracker Collection**

-This stores:
+Stores:

 - Task metadata